estools/escodegen/README.md

 See the [API page](https://github.com/Constellation/escodegen/wiki/API) for options.
 To run the tests, execute `npm test` in the root directory.

+### Building browser bundle / minified browser bundle

+At first, executing `npm install` to install the all dev dependencies.
+After that,

+    npm run-script build

+will generate `escodegen.browser.js`, it is used on the browser environment.

+And,

+    npm run-script build-min

+will generate minified `escodegen.browser.min.js`.

 ### License

 #### Escodegen